leoole100/fp2/03 NMR/README.md

 add rms value

 - figure 2:
-possibly analyse coil record, peak should be at 60-80 uV/Hz
+possibly analyse coil record, peak should be at 60-80 uV/Hz\
+The right record is shown

 - add figure with short acquisition delay, if recorded\
-Dataset 05
+Dataset 05\
+Does not look as good, as expected ...

 - Write about 90° and 180° pulse measurement\
 No record

-- Figure 4: add frequency space
+- Figure 4: add frequency space\
+does not look good

-- Figure 5: remove dataset 14 and 15
+- Figure 5: remove dataset 14 and 15\
+still need to make better presentation

 - Figure 6: add raw measurements